-Information for organizations developing or renovating affordable housing.
+Information for organizations developing or renovating subsidized housing.
+Learn about construction standards and energy-efficiency strategies.

 - BC Housing Design Guidelines and Construction Standards

-- BC Housing Design Guidelines and Construction Standards Technical Bulletin No. 1-2020 Section 2 Energy and Environmental Design
+- BC Housing Design Guidelines and Construction Standards Technical Bulletin No. 1: Section 2 (2020)

 - BC Housing Design Guidelines for Women's Safe Home, Transition Houses, second Stage Housing and Long Term Housing